radiantlogic-v8/documentation-new/documentation/configuration/identity-views/identity-data-analysis.md

 ![An image showing ](Media/Image1.1.jpg)

-Figure 1.
-1: Data Sources with No Overlapping Identities

 In cases where there starts to be user overlap (as seen in Sources A and B in the diagram below), the configuration starts to require correlation.
 In this scenario, an aggregation of users from sources A, B and C is required in addition to correlation for the overlapping users in sources A and B. The design considerations now involve correlation logic in addition to where you want the unique list of users to appear in the virtual namespace.

 ![An image showing ](Media/Image1.2.jpg)

-Figure 1.
-2: Data Sources with No Overlapping Identities

 In scenarios where the number of data sources increases, the amount of overlapping identities varies (as depicted in the diagram below), and the logic required to correlate identities becomes complex with the possible need of cascading rules to determine correlation.

 ![An image showing ](Media/Image1.3.jpg)

-Figure 1.
-3: Complex Identity Integration Scenario

 The RadiantOne Identity Data Analysis tool analyzes the quality of data in the backends, helping you determine which attributes would be the best candidates for correlation rules.